rendall/icebreakers/QUESTIONS.md

   * Describe your house in one word?
   * Describe your in-laws in one word?
   * Describe your weekend in one word?
-  * Describe your worst day ever
+  * Describe your worst day ever!
   * Describe yourself in one word?
   * Do you prefer books or films?
   * Do you prefer cardio or weight lifting?